Looking to reskill or upskill due to changing workplace requirements?

 Learners will be asked to evaluate their own progress and learning techniques throughout the course by completing pre- and post-program learner surveys to self-assess their knowledge, skills and confidence levels.

-A “Certificate of completion” is issued upon completion of this course.
+A “Certificate of Participation” is issued upon completion of this course.

 Yarrawonga Mulwala Learning Centre